QJY-88

+History

+The QJY-88 was intended to replace the obsolete Type 67 machine gun in service with the PLA.

 Design

 The GPMG was created with first prototypes designed in 1989 before it was approved for production in 1999.
 A variant with a heavier barrel, longer flash hider, and an electric solenoid trigger that replaces the buttstock, named QJT88 (QJT5.8), is designed for vehicle coaxial usage.